IsaacAbell647/ict302-1/content/posts/vishing.md

 draft = false
-description = "Learn how to identify and protect yourself from phone-based phishing attacks" tags = ["vishing", "phone-scams", "voice-phishing"]
+description = "Learn how to identify and protect yourself from phone-based phishing attacks" tags = ["vishing", "phone-scams", "voice-phishing"] featured_image = "/images/vishing.jpg"
 +++

 ## What is Vishing?

-Vishing (voice phishing) is a type of scam where criminals use phone calls to trick you into revealing personal information, sending money, or granting access to your computer or accounts.
-Unlike email phishing, vishing relies on direct voice communication to create immediate urgency and pressure.
+Vishing (voice phishing) is a scam where criminals use phone calls to trick you into revealing personal information, send money, or granting access to your computer or accounts.
+Vishing relies on direct voice communication to create immediate urgency and pressure.

 ## Why Vishing Works

-Scammers use psychological tactics that are especially effective over the phone:
+Scammers use psychological tactics that are designed to be most effective over the phone:
 - **Voice creates trust** - Hearing a human voice makes the scam feel more legitimate
-- **Immediate pressure** - You have to respond in real-time without time to think
+- **Immediate pressure** - You have to respond in real time, without time to think
 - **Caller ID spoofing** - They can make it look like legitimate organizations are calling
 - **Authority intimidation** - They impersonate authoritative entities such as the police, IRS, or tech support